back to the MAIN INDEX

 4. - The ancient roman obelisk that rests over the central fountain.

-5. - The "threstle" was a form of public punishment for common offences,
+5. - The "threstle" was a form of public punishment for common offences, which Belli describes sarcastically as a kind of torture, believed to be necessary for the folk's buttocks.

 LI SORDATI BONI

-Subbito c'un zovrano de la terra
+Subbito c'un Zovrano de la terra

-Crede c'un antro j'abbi tocco un fico,
+crede c'un antro j'abbi tocco un fico,

-Dice ar popolo suo: « Tu sei nimmico
+disce ar popolo suo: « Tu sei nimmico

 E er popolo, pe sfugge la galerra

-O quarc'antra grazzietta che nun dico,
+o cquarc'antra grazzietta che nnun dico,

-Pija lo schioppo e viaggia com'un prico
+pijja lo schioppo, e vviaggia com'un prico

-Che spedischino in Francia o in Inghirterra.
+che spedischino in Francia o in Inghirterra.

-Cusì, pe li crapicci d'una corte
+Ccusí, pe li crapicci d'una corte

-Ste pecore aritorneno a la stalla
+ste pecore aritorneno a la stalla

-Come quela puttana de la morte
+come quela puttana de la morte

-Nun vienissi da lei senza cercalla.
+nun vienissi da lei senza scercalla.

 23 maggio 1834